KanterAlon/Zeta-v2/README.md

 - `.env.secrets` holds sensitive keys like database credentials, the OpenAI API key and the Google Vision credentials path.
 This file is ignored by Git.
 Use `.env.secrets.example` as a template.
 It also stores the Gmail credentials required for the contact form.

 The frontend keeps its own public variables in `frontend/.env`.
+Add `VITE_IMGBB_KEY` with your imgbb API key to enable image uploads for community posts.

 ## Development